qualiascript/cat-theory/sections/2_logic/06_sheaves.md

 an object through a sheaf can have properties that the underlying object does not.
 For an intuitive example, a Möbius strip is isomorphic to a circle from the perspective of its unique edge, but has non-trivial structure in its topology.

-## Matching Families and Amalgamation
+## Matching Families and Amalgamations

 Given a sieve `Si : R -> Yo c` and a presheaf `Pr : op C -> Set` so that `c :: C`.
 At some `Si x`, it is a subobject of `hom(x, c)`.
 Then, a natural transformation component-wise `A_x : Si x -> Pr x` sends each such morphism to an